 Here are the simplest indicators of a fresh, high-quality extra virgin olive oil:

-• Harvest date on the label.
+- Harvest date on the label.
 Not a best-by date — a harvest date.
 If you cannot find when the olives were picked, that is a red flag.
+Read our guide to reading an olive oil label here.

-• Peppery, spicy, or bitter finish.
+- Peppery, spicy finish.
 A genuine sting at the back of the throat indicates oleocanthal, a key anti-inflammatory polyphenol.
 Flat, neutral oil has very little left.

 Read our full guide on how to tell if olive oil has gone bad here.